 What do the assessments involve?

 The medical component of the assessment is performed by a medical practitioner and involves taking a general medical history and performing a number of functional tests.

 The physical fitness assessment is conducted by a physiotherapist who assesses things like muscle strength and endurance, fitness, flexibility, and the students ability to lift, push, pull, bend, stoop, squat, kneel and reach.
 The force measurements are based on real-life tasks that paramedics are required to perform.

 For example, you will be required to lift a box which will gradually be made heavier with weights.
-The minimum lift requirement of this test is 41kg, which must be lifted to bench height.
+The minimum lift requirement of this test is 35kg, which must be lifted to bench height.
 The dynamic lift of the weighted box is primarily based on the force required to lift the head end of a laden stretcher from half height to full height.
 It also reflects other tasks that paramedics do, like lifting and carrying laden spinal boards.
 The static push and pull demands are based on the forces required to load and unload laden stretchers, and to slide patients onto slide sheets or spinal boards.
-The grip strength minimum requirements are based on the force required to operate the stretcher levers.
+The grip strength minimum requirements are based on the force required to perform a range of patient related tasks.